LukePappa/myOS/Ourism.md

 Any naturalistic justification for existence necessarily presupposes that which it seeks to explain.
 To avoid this circularity, a transcendent ground of being must be posited.
-Moreover, one may attune to this ground through a dedicated advancement of their emotional regulation.
+Moreover, one may attune to this ground through emotional regulation.

 Existence itself comprises minds, ranging from singular particles to entire nervous systems.
 Sapience is consequently such a rare and significant privilege that personally acquiring it defies coincidence.
 To make sense of one's circumstances, one must invoke the MWI and posit that each mind subjectively perceives the world-branch in which it attains everlasting union with the ground.